 Follow the path along the bank in the direction of the large stone road bridge that carries the A6 over the river.
 Shallow draft Roman boats would easily have been able to come from the sea up the Ribble to dock here and unload goods.
 Stop when you come alongside the large aerial in the modern goods yard over on your right.
 The path of the Roman road through our second site would be through the gym (which you can just about make out the roof of) and to the right of the aerial, up to where you are standing now.

-If you turn around and look across the Ribble, it was around here that the road crossed, presumably on a Roman bridge, and went north up the hill on its way to Lancaster (see photograph on the right).
+If you turn around and look across the Ribble, it was around here that the road crossed, presumably on a Roman bridge, and went north up the hill on its way to Lancaster (see photograph above).

 Both the two excavated sites show that all the manufacturing activity was gradually wound down, with an organized withdrawal leaving only waste material behind.
 No tools or useful stocks of raw materials have been found, showing that these were removed in an orderly, careful way.